 You will lie on an X-ray table that can move you from a horizontal to an upright position.
 You may also be asked to change positions during the test.
 For example, you may need to lie on your side, back, or stomach.

 The radiologist may take X-rays of your chest and belly (abdomen) first.

-The radiologist will ask you to take a swallow of a thick, chalky barium drink.
-The barium is usually flavored, but it may not taste very good.
+The radiologist will ask you to take a swallow of a thick, chalky barium drink that resembles a shake.
+The barium is usually flavored like strawberry or chocolate, but it may not taste very good.
 The barium coats the lining of your GI tract.